 FOUNDER & DIRECTOR

 HERMAN CORNEJO is one of the most celebrated dancers of his generation, internationally acclaimed for his extraordinary artistry, technical mastery, and visionary contributions to the evolution of ballet.
-Over his three-decade career, he has performed more than 130 productions, worked with over 70 choreographers, partnered with over 70 international ballet stars, and appeared in 40 countries, establishing him as one of the most influential ballet artists of the 21st century.
+Over his three-decade career, he has performed more than 130 productions, worked with over 70 choreographers, partnered with over 70 international ballet artists, and appeared in 35 countries, establishing him as one of the most influential ballet artists of the 21st century.

 Born in Argentina, Cornejo was admitted at age nine to the Instituto Superior de Arte of Teatro Colón in Buenos Aires.
 He later earned a scholarship to the School of American Ballet in New York before joining Julio Bocca’s Ballet Argentino, touring internationally in principal roles.
 At sixteen, he became the youngest Gold Medalist in the history of the International Moscow Ballet Competition, propelling him onto the global stage.